 All audio inputs and outputs were carefully designed for use in permanent as well as field applications.
 Filtering on the analog audio inputs minimizes the chance that radio frequency (RF) energy will interfere with audio input sources.
 Other components were included to address ESD ("static") and DC over-voltage conditions The DC power input is protected from accidental polarity reversal.

 The Model 5121 requires an external source of nominal 12 volts DC for operation.
 The acceptable input voltage range is 10 to 18 allowing a variety of power sources to be utilized.
 Power supply circuitry within the Model 5121 creates the voltages required for the analog audio, digital audio, and IFB circuitry.

-Standard connectors are used throughout the Model 5121.
+The Model 5121 uses standard connectors for fast, convenient interconnection.
 Line-level and IFB output connections are made using 3-pin male XLR connectors.
 The two analog audio inputs use a 5-position, 0.1-inch "header" connector.
-A DIN 1.0/2.3 coaxial connector is used to interface with the digital audio input.
-The DC power input and data bus signals use a 4-position, 0.1-inch header.
+A DIN 1.0/2.3 coaxial connector is used to interface an AES3 unbalanced digital audio source.
+The DC power input and data bus connections use a 4-position, 0.1-inch header.
 Low-cost IDC (insulation displacement) mating connectors allow simple interconnection with the analog audio inputs and DC/data signals.